wdporter/i-am-that-vuepress/33-to-see-the-unreal-is-wisdom/readme.md

 cannot tell what I am because words can describe only what I am not.
 I am, and because I am, all is.
 But I am beyond consciousness and, therefore, in consciousness I cannot say what I am.
 Yet, I am.
 The question ‘who am I?’ has no answer.
-No experiënce can answer it, for the self is beyond experiënce.
+No experience can answer it, for the self is beyond experience.

 **Q:**&ensp;Still, the question ‘Who am I’ must be of some use.